top of page

 Here at St John’s, school we pride ourselves on our attention to individual needs - we know this makes a real difference to every child who joins us.

-Currently, the team of adults supporting learning in Foundation are: Ben Mali (class teacher), Charmain Povey (higher learning support assistant) and Anna Life, Chelsea Easton and Sally Townsend (learning support assistants).
+Currently, the team of adults supporting learning in Foundation are: Ben Mali (class teacher), Charmain Povey (higher learning support assistant) and Carol Barlow (learning support assistant)).
 We do all we can to support you, so starting school becomes the next exciting step in a child’s journey of discovery...

 Here are some answers to the questions many new parents ask: